 www.i-love-delrey-beach.com Japanese Courtyard Garden

-As promised here is the second part of hopefully some useful and inspiring news on Japanese courtyard gardens.
+As promised here is some hopefully useful and inspiring news on Japanese courtyard gardens.
 They make great use of limited space and with a little planning they can be stunning in simplicity and pleasing on the eye.

 A few days ago I wrote an introductory piece on this website about making a Japanese courtyard garden.
 If you scroll down on the pages left hand side you will find the article and lots of other Japanese garden related information and tips.